finixtavh/finixtavh/README.md

 I'm lole (aka finixtavh).
 I speak Spanish and English, ~~and I'm currently learning German~~.

+I mostly play VSRG games like osu!mania, fluxis and Quaver, but I also play Escape From Tarkov (SPT mostly) and War Thunder.

 Currently studying programming and looking to move onto Cybersecurity.

 I am also ~~learning~~ trying Python, Powershell, bash and Linux (I use arch AND hyprland BTW)